Appendix: Azure Build Agent

 - Download the Microsoft Visual Studio Installer Projects Visual

-- Install the extension from the command line, as guided by this post:
+- Install the extension from the command line:

 Convert the VM to work in a scale set🔗

 Now we start following the Microsoft VM scale set agent docs.

 - “Generalize” the online template VM:

 This will shut down the VM.
 The docs suggest that the process might take a very long time, but in at least some cases it’s pretty quick.

 az vm generalize --resource-group devops-support --name hostedagentbox

 - Create a VM image out of it: